6 Best Sewing Machine Under $150

 Features

-- Built-in Stitches: Six total with 97 stitch applications in total
+- Built-in Stitches: 6 built-in stitches with 97 stitch applications

-- Free Arm Mechanism: Manufacturer’s free motion system
+- Free Arm Mechanism: Supported for free-motion work

 - Needle Threader: Automatic needle threading system